 Trish Hafford-Letchfield is Professor of Social Work at the University of Strathclyde.

-Series Editor Preface - Paul Simpson, Trish Hafford-Letchfield and Paul Reynolds
+Series Editor Introduction - Paul Simpson, Trish Hafford-Letchfield and Paul Reynolds

 1. Introduction to the Volume: Themes, Issues and Chapter Synopses - Paul Simpson, Paul Reynolds and Trish Hafford-Letchfield

 2. Consent and Sexual Literacy for Older People - Paul Reynolds

 3. ‘At YOUR Age???!!!’: the Constraints of Ageist Erotophobia on Older People’s Sexual and Intimate Relationships - Paul Simpson

 4. The Aesthetic(s) of the Eroticism in Old Age - Ricardo Iacub and Feliciano Villar